 Design and Technology is an inspiring, practical subject that encourages children to learn to think and intervene creatively to solve problems both as individuals and as members of a team.
 At Ghyllgrove, we encourage children to use their creativity and imagination, to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 We aim to, wherever possible, link work to other subjects such as mathematics, science, computing and art.
 The children are also given opportunities to reflect upon and evaluate past and present design technology, its uses and its effectiveness and are encouraged to become innovators and risk-takers.

 This will be implemented through a variety of creative and practical activities, we teach the knowledge, understanding and skills needed to engage in an repetitive process of designing and making.
 The children design and create products that consider function and purpose and which are relevant to a range of sectors.

 When designing and making, the children are taught to:

 • use research and develop design criteria to inform the design of innovative, functional, appealing products that are fit for purpose, aimed at particular individuals or groups.

-• generate, develop, model and communicate their ideas through discussion, annotated sketches, prototypes, pattern pieces and computer-aided design.
+• generate, develop, model and communicate their ideas through discussion, annotated sketches, prototypes and pattern pieces.

 • select from and use a wider range of tools and equipment to perform practical tasks (for example, cutting, shaping, joining and finishing, as well as chopping and slicing) accurately.